What is periodontal (gum) disease?

 - Necrotizing periodontitis

-- This form of periodontal disease most often occurs in individuals suffering from systemic conditions such as HIV, immunosuppression and malnutrition.
+- This form of periodontal diseases most often occurs in individuals suffering from systemic conditions such as HIV, immunosuppression and malnutrition.
 Necrosis (tissue death) occurs in the periodontal ligament, alveolar bone and gingival tissues.

 - Periodontitis caused by systemic disease